-During selective coding a storyline which represents a narrative description on the central core conceptual categories of the study is constructed.
-This is followed by the selection of a core category (see Glossary) to ground the emerging theory which is generated on a meta-level, and has also thematic relevance to the current field of research (Strauss & Corbin, 1990; 1998).
+During selective coding a storyline which represents a narrative description on the central core conceptual categories of the study is elaborated.
+This is followed by the selection of a core category (see Glossary) to ground the emerging theory which is generated on a meta-level and also has thematic relevance to the current field of research (Strauss & Corbin, 1990; 1998).